slowdivesun/sheets-editor/README.md

 # sheets-editor

 ## Functionalities Implemented
+- Users can add new Name-Surname pairs to their spreadsheet
+- Users can enter names and get their corresponding surnames (might be more than one) in a list
+- If there are no surnames found, the screen will display `Nothing Found`

 ## How to Test
 - Create a Google Cloud project by following these steps: https://developers.google.com/workspace/guides/create-project